j-halas/ProductListWebApp/README.md

-# ProductListWebApp
+# CountryListWebApp
-Web application that tells the user through which countries one has to travel to reach a North American Country chosen by the user
+Web application using JavaScript embedded in HTML that tells the user through which countries one has to travel to reach a North American Country chosen by the user

 The app responds to three-letter codes for these North American countries:
 CAN - Canada